-On this home we inspected in Winchester, TN, the plastic vapor retarder was missing on the Crawl Space floor.
+On this home that we inspected in Winchester, TN, the plastic vapor retarder was missing on the crawl space floor.
 Microbial growth was present on most of the floor joists and many of the floor joists had deterioration along the lower edges from moisture exposure.
-We recommended to repair the affected joists, mold remediation, and to install a plastic vapor retarder over the crawl space floor.
+We recommended to: repair or replace any affected joists, mold remediation, and to install a plastic vapor retarder on the crawl space floor.

 ROOF STRUCTURE INSPECTION

 If you look along the top of this photo, you'll notice that a few of the rafters have separated along the peak of the roof.
 It appeared that the rafters had spread apart which is a structural issue.
 This home was located in Grundy County.

 On this home inspection, we discovered that several of the receptacles had reverse polarity.
 It appeared that the hot and neutral wires were reversed.
 An improperly wired outlet can be a deadly electric shock hazard.
 This home was located in Franklin County.

 This inspection was performed on a brand new home.
 The HVAC duct work air return box installation was not completed.
 The open return would allow for dirty crawl space air to be recirculated in the home.
 This duct work inspection was performed on a home in Bedford County.

 ATTIC INSULATION INSPECTION

 Electrical wiring insulation was scorched inside the electric service panel indicating that the wires had overheated.
 We do a thorough inspection of the electric panel and any visible wiring.
 This was on a home inspection in Winchester, TN.

 The inspection on this Lake Home in Winchester, TN revealed severe fungal growth on the basement walls.
 Flashing wasn't installed properly on the upper deck and water leaked behind the wall for years.
 The whole wall assembly needed to be replaced!